Getting overwhelmed with all the upper receivers out there?

 Let’s talk budget…are you looking for the best bang for the buck or are you fully loaded?
 We’ll have recommendations at all different price points.

-*Updated October 2017: New models and left-handed uppers.
+*Updated 2018: New models and left-handed uppers.
+More in February after SHOT Show!

 Now let’s get started!